Description /Buy link takes you to Amazon. As an Amazon Associate I earn money from qualifying purchases.

 When Does The Next Katie MacAlister book come out?

 Katie MacAlister doesn't seem to have an upcoming book.
-Their newest book is Midnight in the Garden of Okay and Meh and was released on July, 16th 2024.
-It is the newest book in the Otherworld Adventures Series.
+Their newest book is A Vampire in a Pear Tree and was released on November, 21st 2025.
+It is the newest book in the Ravenfall Dark Ones Series.